seemasm20-source/networking-labs/lan-to-lan-routing /troubleshooting/interface-down.issue.md

-Cause : The router interfaces were disabled by default.
+Cause : The router interfaces were disabled manually